Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 183 days in the last 5 years of Vanguard Developed Markets Index Fund, we see it is relatively larger, thus worse in comparison to the benchmark SPY (120 days)
+• The average days under water over 5 years of Vanguard Developed Markets Index Fund is 183 days, which is larger, thus worse compared to the benchmark SPY (119 days) in the same period.

-• Looking at average days below previous high in of 29 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (47 days).
+• Looking at average time in days below previous high water mark in of 24 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (19 days).

 Performance (YTD)